 Pine Grosbeaks prefer northern Canada and they move to central North America when the food is scarce.
 Another bird in this family is the Evening Grosbeak.
 This animal lives in the conifer regions of Canada and migrates as far as central North America.

 The Blue Grosbeaks’ scientific name is Passerina Caerulea.
 They are found from Panama north through Mexico, across the southern United States, and through the central United States north to North Dakota.
 The Blue Grosbeak’s habitats are in scattered trees, riparian woodlands, scrub, or woodland edges.

-Breeding populations in the United States and northern Mexico are long-distance migrants, wintering in areas south to Panama, and occasionally to South America.
+Breeding populations in the United States and northern Mexico are long-distance migrants.
+These species wintering in areas south of Panama, and occasionally in South America.
 In Utah, the blue grosbeak breeds in the southern (especially the southeastern) portion of the state.